HSMathebula/hello-rails-back-end/README.md

 This is a simple hello rails back-end part of the random greetings app front-end is built in rails.

+## Front-end
+The frontend part of this project: [hello-react-front-end](https://github.com/HSMathebula/hello-react-front-end)

 Things you may want to cover:

 - Ruby version